schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-06-28-66daysofchange.md

 ## What you get:

 #### Kick off Workshop:
-* define your goals
-* Including scaling questions to make it measurable
+* Define your goals, including scaling questions to make it measurable
 * (min 1,5 h to max 2 x 1,5 h)

 #### Per week: